sunworl/LangChain-OpenTutorial/docs/05-Memory/07-VectorStoreRetrieverMemory.md

-## Initialize Vector Store
+## Initializing the Vector Store

-Next, we'll set up FAISS as our vector store.
+Next, we'll set up our vector store using FAISS.
 FAISS is an efficient similarity search library that will help us store and retrieve conversation embeddings:

 ```python
 import faiss